 65. Should a member of the Council act in a manner seriously inconsistent with that member's duties, any two members of the Council and the President or a Vice-President may propose that the Council suspend that member.
 The member shall be afforded an opportunity to respond to the allegations made.
 Taking into account both the allegations and the response, the Council may suspend the member by a two-thirds majority of votes cast.
 If the suspended member of the Council so requests within thirty days of the decision, the Council's decision to suspend shall be referred to the Members of IUCN for confirmation by mail ballot.
-If there is no such request, or if the Council's decision is confirmed, the member of the Council's suspension, then the member shall be reinstated.
+If there is no such request, or if the Council's decision is confirmed, the member of the Council shall be deemed expelled.